calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 D = Arid Desert

-Unfortunately, when I try to add monsoon or mediterranean zones, I crash the program, so I'm still working on that.
+Unfortunately, when we try to add monsoon or mediterranean zones, the program crashes, so we're still working on that.

-For now, my map of aridity zones only shows H, G, S, and D zones.
+For now, our map of aridity zones only shows H, G, S, and D zones.

 The third letter measures the severity of the summers by measuring the average temperature of the warmest month in Fahrenheit.

 X2 = Extreme Wasteland.
-120+
+120+ (As far as we are aware, no climates currently exist within this zone... yet)

 X1 = Wasteland.
 110 - 120